The benefits of Bremen

 Science from Bremen

 The world’s first helicopter took off in Bremen which was developed by engineer Henrich Focke in 1932.
-Today the Hansa town is an important location for the aerospace industry which employs 12,000 people.
+Today the Hansa town is an important location for the aerospace industry which employs 12 000 people.
 Many companies in Bremen are responsible for innovative projects including the equipping of the wings and landing flaps of the Airbus airplanes, the science laboratory Columbus for the International Space Station ISS and the operation of the European ISS components.
 Galileo navigation satellites and important components of the European Ariane launch vehicle also originate from companies based on the Weser.

 With the Centre for Marine environmental Sciences (Marum), the local university also has an excellence cluster.
 Non-university clusters are equally excellent for example the German Research Centre for Artificial Intelligence and the biggest marine science institution in Germany, the Alfred Wegener Institute for Polar and Marine Research.
 In relation to the population, Bremen also has the most major research facilities in Germany.

-Hotels in Hansa town
+Hotels in the Hansa town